HoneyVanya/webserver_taskManager/README.md

 -   **The Solution (`InversifyJS`):** We introduced a lightweight **Inversion of Control (IoC) container**.
 Services and controllers were refactored into classes (`@injectable`, `@controller`), and dependencies are now "injected" via the constructor.
 A central container (`inversify.config.ts`) is now responsible for wiring the application together.
 -   **Further Refinement (`CQRS`):** To make the system's intent even clearer, the primary services were split based on the **Command Query Responsibility Segregation** principle.
 "Write" operations (Commands, e.g., `createTask`) and "Read" operations (Queries, e.g., `findAllTasks`) are now handled by separate, dedicated classes (`TaskCommands`, `TaskQueries`).
 This makes the system more explicit and easier to maintain and scale.

-This final phase transformed the application into a highly professional, decoupled system that is significantly easier to unit test and maintain.
+This phase transformed the application into a highly professional, decoupled system that is significantly easier to unit test and maintain.

+### Phase 4: The DevOps & Cloud Deployment
+The final phase focused on building a complete DevOps lifecycle to deploy the application to a production environment on **Amazon Web Services (AWS)**.
+-   **Containerization:** The full stack (Node.js App, PostgreSQL DB, NGINX) was containerized using **Docker** and **Docker Compose**.
+-   **Reverse Proxy:** **NGINX** was configured as a reverse proxy to serve the static React frontend and proxy API requests to the Node.js backend from a single domain.
+-   **Live Deployment:** The entire stack was deployed to a live **AWS EC2** instance, with the network and firewall (Security Groups, NACLs) configured from scratch.
+-   **HTTPS/TLS:** The production domain was secured with a free, auto-renewing TLS/SSL certificate from **Let's Encrypt** via Certbot.
+-   **Continuous Deployment (CD):** A complete CI/CD pipeline was built in **GitLab CI/CD**, which automatically builds, tests, and deploys any changes pushed to the `main` branch directly to the AWS server.

 ---